Why Should I Go to the Hospital?

 Those who experience sexual assault (particularly non-consensual oral copulation, vaginal, or anal penetration) are urged to seek medical treatment as soon as possible by going to the nearest hospital emergency room, specialized sexual assault treatment and trauma center, or private physician.
 During this visit, injuries, STI testing, issuance of providing birth control and/or Plan B can be administered.

-Transportation can be arranged by Campus Safety, the Dean of Student Affairs, Student Advocate or the Director of Student Health Services.
+Transportation can be arranged by Campus Safety, Student Advocate or the Director of Student Health Services during the day Monday-Friday from 8-5 p.m.
+Transportation after hours is available by calling Campus Safety and asking for the Student Advocate.
 The emergency room nearest the CalArts campus is located at:

 Henry Mayo Newhall Memorial Hospital